 All people with Part B Medicare are covered for chiropractic adjustments.
 Look at your Medicare Card.
 If there is a B on it… you’re covered!

 Your costs in Original Medicare

-Medicare does not cover our Initial Exam, Manual Therapy nor Therapeutic Exercises.
-We charge a $35 fee per visit to cover these services.
+Medicare does not cover our Initial Exam ($110).
+Nor does it cover Manual Therapy or Therapeutic Exercises, which we inculde in every service, so we charge a $35 fee per visit to cover these services.

 You pay 20% of the Medicare-approved amount and the Part B deductible applies.
 You pay $198 for your 2020 Part B deductible.
 You pay all costs for other services or tests ordered by a chiropractor (including electrical muscle stimulation, ultrasound and massage therapy).